Compared to savings accounts and short-term time deposits, 10-year CDs offer more competitive interest rates.

-- Elements Financial has nearly 90,000 members and serves consumers in 50 different countries.
-Becoming a member of a not-for-profit organization called Tru Direction (and paying a one-time $5 fee) is one of the easiest ways to join Elements Financial.
+- Elements Financial has around 90,000 members and serves consumers in 50 different countries.
 The credit union, which is based in Indiana, earned four out of five stars in Bankrate’s latest review of its financial health.

 - MySavingsDirect is an online division of Emigrant Bank, a New York-based institution founded in 1850.
 Customers who purchase MyTerm CDs can choose a term length between 60 and 120 months.
 Emigrant Bank earned four out of five stars in Bankrate’s latest review of its financial health.